- home

 - Line 3 large oven trays with baking paper.

-- Use an electric mixer to beat the butter and sugar for about 1 minute or until starting to become pale and creamy but not too aerated (do not over mix).
+- Use an electric mixer with a paddle attachment to beat the butter and sugar for about 1 minute or until starting to become pale and creamy but not too aerated (do not over beat).
 Beat in the egg yolk, rosemary and lemon until just combined.

-- Use a lightly floured rolling pin to roll a portion of dough out on a lightly floured bench top until 4 mm thick. arrange the rosemary sprigs over the dough and lightly roll over with the rolling pin to imprint.
+- Use a lightly floured rolling pin to roll a portion of dough out on a lightly floured bench top until 4mm/⅛in thick.
+Arrange the rosemary sprigs over the dough and lightly roll over with the rolling pin to imprint.
 Remove the rosemary sprigs and reserve.
-Use a 4.5cm fluted round biscuit cutter to cut the dough into rounds and place on the lined trays, rerolling, imprinting and cutting out any off cuts.
+Use a 4.5cm/1¾in fluted round biscuit cutter to cut the dough into rounds and place on the lined trays, re-rolling, imprinting and cutting out any off cuts.
 Repeat with the remaining portion of dough.
 Sprinkle the biscuits liberally with the extra sugar.

 - Place the trays in the fridge for 30 minutes to chill.